chdalski/azure-training/src/azure-functions/1-7-working-with-logs.md

 In this chapter, we're going to focus solely on the basics of _Streaming Logs_, which come in two flavours:

 - **Built-in log streaming** lets you view a stream of your _application log_ files.
 This stream is equivalent to the output seen when you debug your functions during local development.
-This streaming method supports only a single instance, and can't be used with an app running on Linux in a Consumption plan.
+This streaming method supports only a single instance and can't be used with an app running on Linux in a Consumption plan.
-- **Live Metrics streaming** lets you view log data and other metrics in near real time, when your Function App is connected to Application Insights.
+- **Live Metrics streaming** lets you view log data and other metrics in near real time when your Function App is connected to Application Insights.

 We're also going to look into how to run only specific functions, disabling functions and so on.

-Commands in this chapter are to be executed in the _Function App_ root directory if not stated otherwise.
+Commands in this chapter are to be executed in the _Function App_ root directory unless stated otherwise.

 ## Look under the hood

-Before we take a look at the logs we take a little detour and talk a little about trace levels and log levels, learn the difference and write a little function to write some logs.
+Before we take a look at the logs, we take a little detour and talk a little about trace levels and log levels, learn the difference and write a little function to write some logs.

-### Trace Levels
+### Trace levels

 _Trace levels_ define what kind of message we send to our logs stream.

-One of the reasons, why we're focusing solely on the basics of streaming logs, is because trace levels in Azure Functions depend on your [language of choice](https://learn.microsoft.com/en-us/azure/azure-functions/functions-monitoring#writing-to-logs).
+One of the reasons why we're focusing solely on the basics of streaming logs is because trace levels in Azure Functions depend on your [language of choice](https://learn.microsoft.com/en-us/azure/azure-functions/functions-monitoring#writing-to-logs).

 Nevertheless, the following four basic levels are available in most languages: